wdawson/okta.github.io/_source/quickstart-fragments/dotnet/aspnet4-auth-code.md

 ### Configure the project

 Open the `Web.config` file and add your Okta configuration to the `<appSettings>` section.

-Check out the [project's GitHub] to see more details about this step.
+Check out the [Okta ASP.NET middleware GitHub] to see more details about this step.

 ### Secure your application